EOP-OMB/federal-program-inventory/website/_program/TC.105.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.105
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
-It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
-In contrast, under current law interest earned on State and local Government bonds issued to finance the construction of facilities used by private nonprofit educational institutions is not taxed.
+objective: The baseline tax system accepts current law’s general rule limiting taxpayers’ ability to deduct non-business interest expenses.
+In contrast, taxpayers may claim an above-the-line deduction of up to $2,500 on interest paid on an education loan.
+  In 2023, the maximum deduction is phased down ratably for taxpayers with modified AGI between $165,000 and $195,000 if married filing jointly ($80,000 and $95,000 for other taxpayers).
+Married individuals filing separate returns cannot claim the deduction.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":2340000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":560000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":500000000.0}]'
 outlays: null
 permalink: /program/TC.105.html
 popular_name: ''